AravindReddyP/HTML-Email-Campaign-Template/README.md

-# HTML Email Campaign Template
+# HTML Email Campaign Template for Marketing Campaign

 A responsive HTML email template designed for marketing campaigns with modern features and cross-client compatibility.